lesjames/breakpoint/README.md

 There are some options you can pass as an object to the breakpoint plugin.

-**delay** - This is the time it takes to reevaluate responsive images when resizing the screen.
+**delay** - This is the time it takes to after resizing the screen to reevaluate if the breakpoint has changed.
 It defaults to 200 milliseconds.

 **prefix** - Breakpoint assumes that the data attribute is simply the label.
 So if the label is 'small' then